Getting as close as legally possible to

 A few years later, I was charged with helping my little brother with one of his elementary school projects.
 My brother, Matthew, mailed me a paper cutout version of himself, “Flat Matthew," along with a note asking me to show Flat Matthew around California and photograph his adventures.
 Of course, Flat Matthew had to do the Hollywood Sign Hike.

-We knew that we had arrived at the trailhead when we saw a sign for Sunset Ranch, a horse ranch that offers guided horseback rides through Griffith Park.
-We parked in a dirt lot just before the stables, tied on our hiking shoes, tossed some bottled water into a backpack, and began our hike.
+We knew that we had arrived at the trailhead when we reached the end of Canyon Drive.
+We parked, tied on our hiking shoes, tossed some bottled water into a backpack, and began our hike. (note: From the same parking area, you can access "the Batcave."
+See my photos and story about the Batcave here.)

 Our moderately strenuous, mostly shade-free, hike gave us beautiful views of Griffith Park.
 Depending on the time of year, the park is mostly green-brown (winter to spring) or brown-green (summer to fall).
 In the spring, the park is peppered with wildflowers.